170 different species in 10 days

 A shikra (also known as the little banded goshawk) sat right outside our room as soon as we arrived, various species of bee-eater all over the place, white-crowned robinchats, yellow-crowned gonoleks and various sunbirds in the hotel gardens, lizard buzzards, three kinds of roller, five kinds of kingfisher and a stunning male red-bellied paradise flycatcher.
 Highlights were numerous and to list any more would surely bore all but the keenest birder!

-For more photos of our trip, including birds, bats, monkeys and some shots that survived of people and places, please do have a peep at my Flickr pages.
+For more photos of our trip, including birds, bats, monkeys and some shots that survived of people and places, please do have a peep at Moth's Flickr pages.

 We travelled with Gambia Experience and stayed at Kairaba Beach Hotel (comfortable international class with superb location & gardens full of birds) and Mandina Lodges (stylish, quirky Africanesque deep in Makasutu forest and favoured by Chris Packham).

 Malick is the guide Chris Packham (again) uses.
 He’s a bit more expensive than some of the others but is an excellent communicator, brought a scope and, quite rightly, has a helluva reputation.

 Babucarr Sanyang 00220 7321890 firstname.lastname@example.org